mastercactapus/ddgo/README.md

 ddgo
 ====

-ddgo is a simple utility for copying disk images to flash drives.
+ddgo is a simple utility for copying data to block devices.

 Example: